-The only ways to submit a World of Hyatt Credit Card application are online or in person at a Chase Bank branch.
-Chase, the issuer of the World of Hyatt Credit Card, does not accept Hyatt Credit Card applications over the phone, by mail, or at Hyatt hotels.
+You can apply for the Hyatt Credit Card online or in person at one of the issuer’s locations.
+The issuer of the Hyatt Credit Card does not accept applications over the phone, by mail, or at Hyatt hotels.

 Hyatt points expire after 24 months with no account activity as well as when you close your account with unused rewards.
 To prevent Hyatt points from expiring, redeem your points on a regular basis and make sure to cash in any unredeemed rewards before closing your account.